St Mildred, Bread Street: Rebuilding

-Evangelical Influence
+Evangelical influence

 In the late eighteenth century, several prominent Evangelical clergymen attended St. Mildred.
 The two most famous are Thomas Scott the Commentator, and Daniel Wilson, who eventually became the Bishop of Calcutta.
 Scott "was appointed to the Sunday afternoon lectureship in Bread Street, February 16, 1790, and retained it till he was chosen sole chaplain to the Lock, in March 1802."
 At the time, "his congregation seldom much exceeded a hundred in number; but they were attentive hearers, and he had reason to believe that his preaching there was useful to many persons, several of whom have since become instruments of good to others".
 Scott's lectures took place on Sunday afternoons, and Daniel Wilson was among those who attended.

 Nineteenth and twentieth centuries

-The poet Percy Bysshe Shelley married Mary Godwin in the church on 30 December 1816.
+The poet Percy Bysshe Shelley married the author Mary Godwin in the church on 30 December 1816.

 Thomas Gilbank Ackland was rector of the church from 1818 until his death in 1844.

 In 1898 many bodies were disinterred and removed to Brookwood Cemetery.
 The remains of Sir Nicholas Crisp, found in a stone coffin, were, however, reunited with his heart at Hammersmith.
 In 1932 a bust of Arthur Phillip, the first Governor of New South Wales was unveiled on the west wall of the church.